 Graduates with a marketing major have career opportunities in business, industry, government service, and the non-profit sector, both regionally and globally.
 Employment opportunities for marketing majors are significant as the marketing function exists in every type of business and organization, whether for-profit or not-for-profit.
 Major job categories include sales, retailing, product/service management, advertising and promotion, and market research.

-In addition to marketing major, the College of Business offers undergraduate majors in accounting, business administration, finance, global business (second major only), management, and management information systems, and supply chain management, as well as several minors and certificates.
+In addition to the marketing major, the College of Business offers undergraduate majors in accounting, business administration, finance, global business (second major only), management, management information systems, and supply chain management, as well as several minors and certificates.
 Full details about undergraduate minors and certificates can be found at https://www.ndsu.edu/business/programs/undergraduate/.
-The College of Business also offers six graduate programs including Master of Business Administration, Master of Accountancy, Master of Science in Business Analytics, Master of Managerial Logistics, Master of Transportation and Urban Systems, and Doctorate in Transportation and Logistics, as well as several graduate certificate programs.
+The College of Business also offers six graduate programs including Master of Business Administration, MBA in Agribusiness, Master of Accountancy, Master of Science in Business Analytics, Master of Supply Chain Management, and a Doctorate in Transportation and Logistics, as well as several graduate certificate programs.
 Full details about graduate certificate programs can be found at https://www.ndsu.edu/business/programs/graduate/graduate_certificates/.

 High School Preparation

 It is recommended that high school students interested in studying marketing at the university level take mathematics courses at least through pre-calculus.
 High school electives in the social sciences, communication, and English also would be beneficial.
 Students who have satisfactorily completed Advanced Placement courses in Calculus, Economics, English, Communication, and Psychology or Sociology may directly apply for admission to the major.
 Please speak with a professional advisor in the College of Business for more information.